Skip to Content

 As the leaves begin to fall to the ground, some regions experience rainy weather.
 And the snow may come as early as October in northern areas like the city of North Bay.
 So, we’d recommend packing your favourite rain jacket to prepare for the Ontario weather.

-Place with the Top Fall Activities in Ontario
+Places with the Top Fall Activities in Ontario

 Whether you’re looking for eastern Ontario points of interest or top attractions in the southern region, plenty of places offer an enjoyable experience.
 Here is a list of a few must-visit attractions for your next fall adventure.